aayansayyad192004/KBPCOES-EVENTWAVE/README.md

 # KBPCOES EVENTWAVE

-KBPCOES EVENTWAVE is an Android application designed for managing college events.
-It's built using Java on Android Studio with Firebase as the backend database.
+KBPCOES EVENTWAVE is an Android app designed for college events.
+Created with Java on Android Studio.
+With Firebase as the backend database, it showcases event details like photos and description uploaded by admins.
+It's a collaborative effort aimed at providing a seamless and user-friendly experience for college event management.

 ## Features
 - **Admin Login:** Admins can securely log in to manage event content.